yarnmengnus/tp/docs/team/kiatkat.md

   * Justification: Users may want to store information related to the task that is not expressible by the limited values of the other fields.
-  * Highlights: This feature required good planning to integrate well into the existing structure of a task, while maintaining flexibility and keeping dependence on other classes low.
+  * Highlights: This feature required good planning to integrate well into the existing structure of a task, while maintaining flexibility and minimizing coupling.
   * Credits: Code written is original.

 ### Project management and team-based tasks